 Keep in mind there's lots more to do on Georges Island - hike, explore, swim, picnic, bird watch.
 You're in a different world - but only 20 minutes by ferry from Boston!

-Watch the New England Revolution bring men's soccer to a new level at Gillette Stadium, with two home games scheduled for July 2012:
+Watch the New England Revolution bring men's soccer to a new level at Gillette Stadium.

 Where: Provincetown II cruise ship, departing from World Trade Center Pier (200 Seaport Blvd, South Boston Waterfront)